Buxton railway station (Midland Railway)

 Buxton (Midland) railway station served the town of Buxton, Derbyshire, England between 1863 and 1967.
+It was one of two stations in the town centre that were sited next to each other; only Buxton railway station remains in operation.

 History

 The station was opened by the Midland Railway (MR) on 1 June 1863.
 It was adjacent to, and to the south-east of, the Buxton railway station of the Stockport, Disley and Whaley Bridge Railway, which opened two weeks later.
-The two stations had similar end walls incorporating a large fan-shaped window.
+The two stations had similar end walls, incorporating large fan-shaped windows.

 The station was the terminus of the MR route from Derby.
 This route had opened as far as Rowsley on 4 June 1849; and was continued to Buxton in 1863.
 The station was 164 mi 55 chain from St Pancras.

+The station closed on 6 March 1967.
+Most of the station was subsequently demolished and the land used for a ring road.